Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 You handle life.

-Balance of nature handles the rest.
+Balance of Nature handles the rest.

 Right now, you can become a preferred customer and lock in wholesale pricing with free shipping every month.

-Go to Balance of Nature.com.
+Go to balanceofnature.com.

-There's promo code Knowles, Canada W L E S for 35% off your first order as a preferred customer, plus get a free bottle of fiber and spice.
+For 35% off your first order as a preferred customer, plus get a free bottle of fiber and spice.

-Promo code Knowles.
+That's balanceofnature.com promo code Knowles.

-Sessie, what's your argument?
+See, what's your argument?

-I think that a lot of guys, you know, feel alone or they're angry, and then this whole red pill podcast came through to tell them where to put their anger.
+And then this whole red pill podcast came through to tell them where to put their anger, blame women.

-And can't get laid.
+And we can't get laid.

-But in reality, I think you should be blaming more like the uh dating apps, this and that, because we're not out in the wild.
+But in reality, I think you should be blaming more like the dating apps, this and that, because we're not out in the wild.

 We're at a bar right now with like 70 people.